bhisaac/5eFP/5eFP-SRD.md

 ...

-# Appendix FP-A
+# Appendix FP-A: Focus Practice

-_This section is devoted to all Focus Practice details including RL versions and RL nuances/symbolism of 5eFP mechanics and rules._
+_This section is devoted to all Focus Practice details, including RL versions and RL nuances/symbolism of 5eFP mechanics and rules._

 ## Character Creation